Bernard-A/IoTRoam-Tutorial/Gateway-Setup.md

     *	In the “LoRa Configuration” window:
     *	At the top of the left column, check “Enabled”.
     *	At the top of the right column, set “Mode” to be “PACKET FORWARDER”.
-    *	In the “Config” text box, copy and paste the configuration data for your MTAC LoRa card and region.
-In addition, you will want to modify/add the following configuration details in the gateway_conf section.
-Leave any other settings in this section as they are.
-The ref_* fields should be set for the gateway.
-(Altitude is specified in meters.):
+    *	In the “Config” text box, modify/add the following configuration details in the gateway_conf section.):
    ```sh
     {
         ...